pradeep9953/Menual_testing_doc/README.md

  Have Database Knowledge Such Sql Query Executing. i Have Some Programming Languages Knowledger Like Htlml Css Javascript With React Library And Mysql i Also Have Knowledge Php Server Side Knowledge.

-## HERE IS I SHARE A DOC ABOUT HE MANUAL TESTING WITH MY EXEPERICE SO READ IT PROPERLY AND GAIN YOUR KNOWLEDGE ##
+## HERE IS I SHARE  DOC ABOUT THE MANUAL TESTING WITH MY EXEPERICE SO READ IT PROPERLY AND GAIN YOUR KNOWLEDGE ##